arunksingh16/devassignment/devops/README.md

 ### Solution for Question 1

 Azure DevOps pipeline to support CI/CD deployment.
 Please have a look on ci-cd.yaml for more details.
-I do not have any app ready by I considered following structure of our app for this pipeline
+I do not have time to prepare a dummy app so I assumed few things for this deployment like structure of our app etc.

 ```
 - app